johnston9/shot-caller-production/README.md

 ### Login/Register/Logout Pages and Security

   The user can browse and view the features on the site but they are encouraged to create an account.
-They can do this or login or logout easily from My Account in the navbar.
+They can do this or login or logout easily from My Account in the Navbar.
 There are also a number of other links to register, one being on the Home page, and on doing so the user is brought to the Register page which has a personal easy to use feel.<br>

   Django Rest Frameworks is used for the backend and has its own register and login features.
-These include it's inbuilt security measures concerning for registering and logging in and out. it also deals with all other issues like changing and forgetting passwords.<br>
+These include its inbuilt security measures concerning for registering and logging in and out. it also deals with all other issues like changing and forgetting passwords.<br>
   See [Django Rest Frameworks](documentation/drf) for all Django Rest Frameworks images and testing images.

 <p align="center"> <strong>Large Screen</strong></p>